LondonStageDB/archival-materials/README.md

 <br>
 Contents:<br>
 <br>
---Greene_2018_SITAR_3.5in_floppy: Program files for the SITAR word processing program, retrieved by Mattie Burkert from a 3.5-inch floppy disk sent to her via mail by John Greene, who recieved it from Ben Schneider in or around 1990.<br>
+--Greene_2018_SITAR_3.5in_floppy: Program files for the SITAR word processing program, retrieved by Mattie Burkert in 2018 from a 3.5-inch floppy disk sent to her via mail by John Greene, who recieved it from Ben Schneider in or around 1990.<br>
 <br>
---Greene_2018_SITAR_5.5in_floppy: Program files for the SITAR word processing program, retrieved by Mattie Burkert from a 3.5-inch floppy disk sent to her via mail by John Greene, who recieved it from Ben Schneider in or around 1990.<br>
+--Greene_2018_SITAR_5.5in_floppy: Program files for the SITAR word processing program, retrieved by Mattie Burkert in 2018 from a 3.5-inch floppy disk sent to her via mail by John Greene, who recieved it from Ben Schneider in or around 1990.<br>
 <br>
 --LSP-data: contains files retrieved by Mattie Burkert on 15 September 2014 from fourteen 3.5" floppy disks held in the archives of Lawrence University in Appleton, WI, as well as modified version of README file uploaded with these files in 2015 to Minds@UW, the institutional repository of the University of Wisconsin-Madison.
 Data file extensions are .NPK and .LSP, but they can be opened using a plain text editor.<br>
 <br>